microsoft/AirSim/docs/sitl.md

 4. Go back to settings screen (gears icon), click on Parameters tab, type `COM_RC_IN_MODE` in search box and change its value to either `Joystick/No RC Checks` or `Virtual RC by Joystick`.
 5. You should now see a new tab "Joystick" where you can do the calibration.

 A Playstation 3 controller is confirmed to work as an AirSim controller.
 On Windows, an emulator to make it look like an Xbox 360 controller, is required however.
-Many different solutions are available online, the [x360ce](https://github.com/x360ce/x360ce) _Xbox 360 Controller Emulator_ is an excellent suggestion to get everything configured easily.
+Many different solutions are available online.

+Note: the [x360ce](https://github.com/x360ce/x360ce) _Xbox 360 Controller Emulator_ conflicts with Unreal and stops xinput from working.